 Low GABA activity is also associated with substance use disorders.

-There is ongoing investigation and debate about how GABA supplements work in the body, and how their mechanisms of action may differ from the body’s own internally-produced GABA.
+There are ongoing investigation and debate about how GABA supplements work in the body, and how their mechanisms of action may differ from the body’s own internally-produced GABA.
 Specifically, scientists have not reached consensus about whether, or how effectively, supplemental GABA crosses what’s known as the blood-brain barrier—meaning, how well it moves from the bloodstream directly into the brain.

-There remains real need for additional research into the effects of supplemental GABA, including how GABA may affect the nervous system via the gut.
+There remains a real need for additional research into the effects of supplemental GABA, including how GABA may affect the nervous system via the gut.
 Below, I’ll talk about what science tells us today about the potential effectiveness of GABA supplements for sleep and other conditions.

 Benefits of GABA Supplement